MikeyMorg/SemProjectTheSecond/README.md

     This subfolder was created when we made our virtual environment.

 ## src Folder
     The sub-folder, src, will have our jupyter notebook, titled 'SemProj.ipynb' where we unpacked the data, analyzed it and started our prediction process.
+Furthermore, is another jupyter notebook, titled 'brffsEDA.ipynb'.
+    This notebook is further EDA, and utilization of a Decision Forest model on another dataset on sleep disorder and lifestyle factors.

+    We also have a jupyter notebook called 'SQL_Sleep.ipynb' which is used to show an SQL implementation of our Kaggle Competition data, in regards to using SQL to make a database and queries instead of the pandas dataframes that we made in the original file of 'SemProj.ipynb'.